marsupialtail/quokka/README.md

 ## What is Quokka?

-In technical terms, Quokka is a push-based distributed query engine with lineage-based fault tolerance.
+In technical terms, Quokka is a **push-based distributed query engine with lineage-based fault tolerance**.

 In practical terms, Quokka is a tool for you to run **custom stateful and windowed computation over terabytes of historical time series data**.

-Inspired by recent high performance database designs at Snowflake, DuckDB and SingleStore etc., it is meant to be much more performant than blocking-shuffle based alternatives like SparkSQL.
-On test TPC-H queries, Quokka currently is often several times faster than open-source SparkSQL and an order of magnitude faster than Dask.
+It supports regular SQL like filter, selection and joins with relational optimizations like predicate pushdown, early selection and join reordering, but truly excels on time series workloads like complicated windows, asof/range joins, complex pattern recognition (SPL transactions, EQL sequence, SQL Match_Recognize) and custom stateful computations like building a limit order book or testing online learning strategies.

-Unlike most other database engines, Quokka is implemented completely in Python and is meant to be easily extensible for new operations and use cases, e.g. time series analytics and feature engineering.
+Unlike most other query engines, Quokka is implemented completely in Python and is meant to be easily extensible for new operations and use cases, e.g. time series analytics and feature engineering.
+It is truly simple to extend, because *all* you have to do is raise a Github issue and more likely than not I'll write the operator for you.

 Quokka operates on DataStreams, which are basically Spark RDDs except data partitions can be produced serially.
 A data partition can be consumed immediately after it's produced, unlike Spark where all the partitions have to be present in the RDD before the shuffle happens.
 This allows Quokka to pipeline multiple shuffles and I/O, leading to large performance gains.

-## Install Quokka
+## Quick Start

 Quokka requires Redis > 6.2.
 You can install latest Redis using: